TomaszMierzejowski/EntityFramework.BulkExtensions/README.md

 //Bulk delete extension method context.BulkDelete(entityList);

-/* This operation will delete from database. */
+/* This operation will delete all the entities in the list from the database. */